Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Children enjoying the Pantheon| ©Domina Viaggi Evento

-Yes, I'm sure many children find it entertaining to go to a place that has been around for centuries and is very well preserved.
+Yes, I'm sure many children find it fun to go to a place that has existed for centuries and is very well preserved.
 Of course, I encourage you to mention to them that inside the Pantheon you should not run, talk too loudly and, much less, shout.

 In addition, I recommend you to do specific activities for children so that they also have fun experiences on their vacation.
 In another article I will tell you what things you can do in Rome with kids.